 Connect the Execution Machines to the Scheduler

 The Execution machines are also called Execution Servers in Test Studio - these are all machines, which are dedicated to execute the tests.
-The minimum installation for these is the Run-time edition of Test Studio - you can even disable the Test Studio services from the installed components, if there is already a machine, which hosts these.
+The minimum installation for these is the Run-time edition of Test Studio.
+If there is already a Scheduling server machine, you can disable the Test Studio services from the installed components on the Execution machines.

 Configure Any Project for Remote Execution